aws-powertools/powertools-lambda-java/docs/core/metrics.md

 description: Core utility
 ---

-Metrics creates custom metrics asynchronously by logging metrics to standard output following Amazon CloudWatch Embedded Metric Format (EMF).
+Metrics creates custom metrics asynchronously by logging metrics to standard output following [Amazon CloudWatch Embedded Metric Format (EMF)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html).

-These metrics can be visualized through [Amazon CloudWatch Console](https://console.aws.amazon.com/cloudwatch/).
+These metrics can be visualized through [Amazon CloudWatch Console](https://aws.amazon.com/cloudwatch/).

-**Key features**
+## Key features

-* Aggregate up to 100 metrics using a single CloudWatch EMF object (large JSON blob).
+- Aggregate up to 100 metrics using a single [CloudWatch EMF](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html){target="\_blank"} object (large JSON blob)
-* Validate against common metric definitions mistakes (metric unit, values, max dimensions, max metrics, etc).
+- Validating your metrics against common metric definitions mistakes (for example, metric unit, values, max dimensions, max metrics)
-* Metrics are created asynchronously by the CloudWatch service, no custom stacks needed.
+- Metrics are created asynchronously by the CloudWatch service.
+You do not need any custom stacks, and there is no impact to Lambda function latency
-* Context manager to create a one off metric with a different dimension.
+- Support for creating one off metrics with different dimensions
+- GraalVM support

 ## Terminologies

-If you're new to Amazon CloudWatch, there are two terminologies you must be aware of before using this utility:
+If you're new to Amazon CloudWatch, there are some terminologies you must be aware of before using this utility:

-* **Namespace**.
-It's the highest level container that will group multiple metrics from multiple services for a given application, for example `ServerlessEcommerce`.
+- **Namespace**.
+It's the highest level container that will group multiple metrics from multiple services for a given application, for example `e-commerce-app`.
-* **Dimensions**.
+- **Dimensions**.
 Metrics metadata in key-value format.
-They help you slice and dice metrics visualization, for example `ColdStart` metric by Payment `service`.
+They help you slice and dice metrics visualization, for example `ColdStart` metric by `service`.
+- **Metric**.
+It's the name of the metric, for example: `CartUpdated` or `ProductAdded`.
+- **Unit**.
+It's a value representing the unit of measure for the corresponding metric, for example: `Count` or `Seconds`.
+- **Resolution**.
+It's a value representing the storage resolution for the corresponding metric.
+Metrics can be either `Standard` or `High` resolution.
+Read more about CloudWatch Periods [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Resolution_definition).

+Visit the AWS documentation for a complete explanation for [Amazon CloudWatch concepts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html).

 <figure>
   <img src="../../media/metrics_terminology.png" />